NSVEGUR/Movie_recommendation_system/README.md

 ---

+## Structure

-- tmdb datasets used for this project are available in Data folder.
+- Tmdb datasets used for this project are available in Data folder.
 - And movie recommendation system python codes are available in Code folder.

+---

+## References

+- Kaggle Notebook by Ibtesam Ahmed, [Getting started with a Movie Recommendation System](https://www.kaggle.com/code/ibtesama/getting-started-with-a-movie-recommendation-system/notebook).
+- Some other internet resources.